anthonyjba/GeoblinkTest/README.md

 ## Features & Components

+The page is responsive and fully functional in the latest versions of Chrome, Firefox and Edge.

-It Contains a fake server to RESTful:
+It Contains a fake server RESTful:

-Sample that you can get a data json by fake server:
+Sample that you can get data json by fake server:

 ```
 http://localhost:3000/dataTest/1